adjtomo/seisflows/docs/getting_started_chinook.rst

     parameter is not well explained, ambiguous, etc. please open up a GitHub issue or PR with clarifying changes.

-Each module in SeisFlows has a `check` function which it uses to determine parameter validity.
-Users can use this `check` function to determine missing, inappropriate, or invalid parameters in their parameter file.
+Each module in SeisFlows has a ``check`` function which it uses to determine parameter validity.

+Users can use this ``check`` function to quickly determine missing, inappropriate, or invalid parameters in their parameter file.

 .. code:: bash

     seisflows check

-Users can use this method to fix parameters one by one until no errors are raised, after which you should be confident that you are able to run your workflow.
+You can use this method to fix parameters one by one until no errors are raised, after which you should be confident that you are able to run your workflow.

-Following the parameter errors raised, I will have to change the following:
+Following the parameter errors raised, you will have to change the following:

 .. code:: bash